Temporary works can be very sensitive and may affect work taking place nearby.

 Do RVT Group offer Temporary Design Certificates?

 Most of our solutions are bespoke and so it would not be practical to offer standardised Temporary Design Certificates for all products; however our Soundex Cutting Enclosure is designed to be a stand-alone solution, and for that reason we do offer a Design Check Certificate, certified by PDMA Consulting Engineers Limited.
+We also have wind loading calculations available for the majority of our Soundex range.

 For more information about our stand alone Soundex Cutting Enclosure, click here.